Text to motion

 Step 4: Download your motion

-Once you have the motion ID, you can download it in FBX or GLB format.
-You'll need both the character ID and motion ID.
+Once you have the motion ID, download it in FBX or GLB format.

 - Shell